-PHASE 4: Integration and Consolidation
+- PHASE 4: Integration and Consolidation

-- Once the programmes and projects have been articulated, there is a need to step back and assess the relevance and interdependence of the programmes and projects. - During this phase intensive consultations should take place, this includes engaging with communities and organized civil societies through workshops, meeting and other available methods - This phase is an opportunity for the municipality to harmonise the programmes and projects in terms of content, location and timing in order to arrive at consolidated and integrated strategy.
-Here it is vital for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipal role player are harmonised with the municipality's own programmes, and to ensure that they gain maximum benefit from each other.
+Once the programmes and projects have been articulated, there is a need to step back and assess the relevance and interde - During this phase intensive consultations should take place, this includes engaging with communities and organized civil soc methods - This phase is an opportunity for the municipality to harmonise the programmes and projects in terms of content, location and Here it is vital for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality to harmonise the programmes and projects in terms of content, location and here it is vital for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality to ensure that the programmes and projects being implemented by 'external' non-municipality for the municipality for the mu

-ACTIVITY DESCRIPTION LEGISLATION RESPONSIBLE During Phase 4, Sector Departments must: Support the formulation of project proposals Facilitate the integration of the various programmes elaborated in the various sector plans Mainstreaming of cross cutting issues Mechanism: Metro engagements or written submissions Output: List of Projects, Draft IDP MSA - Sec 31 and 32 Incorporate improvements as recommended by the MEC for Local Government in the IDP document IDP/BI Integrate and align sector plans with the IDP IDP/BI 49.
-N/A Integrate and align operational strategies with the IDP 50.
-N/A IDP/BI Top Management: MFMA - Sec 28 BTO MBRR - Part 4 • Consider 2023/2024 Mid-year Adjustment Budget Budget Steering Committee: BTO MFMA - Sec 28 52. • Consider 2023/2024 Mid-year Adjustment Budget for recommendation to Council MBRR - Part 4 Councillors and Traditional Leaders' Workshop: MFMA - Sec 28 BTO 53. • Deliberate on the proposed 2023/2024 Mid-year Adjustment Budget MBRR - Part 4 BTO 54.
-Council: MFMA - Sec 28 MBRR - Part 4 • Consider and adopt 2023/2024 Mid-year Adjustment Budget Submit the 2023/2024 Mid-year Adjustment Budget within 10 working days after the adoption by council to the National MBRR - Part 4
+During Phase 4, Sector Departments must:

+- Support the formulation of project proposals - Facilitate the integration of the various programmes elaborated in the various sector plans - Mainstreaming of cross cutting issues - Mechanism: Metro engagements or written submissions

+Output: List of Projects, Draft IDP 48.
+48. Incorporate improvements as recommended by the MEC for Local Government in the IDP document 49.
+49. Integrate and align sector plans with the IDP 50.
+50. Integrate and align operational strategies with the IDP 51.
+51. Top Management: Consider 2023/2024 Mid-year Adjustment Budget 52.
+Budget Steering Committee: Consider 2023/2024 Mid-year Adjustment Budget for recommendation to Council 53.
+Councillors and Traditional Leaders' Workshop: Deliberate on the proposed 2023/2024 Mid-year Adjustment Budget

+54. | Council:

+Consider and adopt 2023/2024 Mid-year Adjustment Budget